Bertie the Brain: Legacy

 After the exhibition, Bertie was dismantled and "largely forgotten" as a novelty.
 Kates has said that he was working on so many projects at the same time that he had no energy to spare for preserving it, despite its significance.
 Despite being the first implemented computer game—preceded only by theorized chess programs—and featured in an unpublished Life magazine article, the game was largely forgotten, even by video game history books.
 Berties primary purpose, to promote the additron tube, went unfulfilled, as it was the only completed application of the technology.
 By the time Rogers Majestic pushed Kates to develop a working model for the Exhibition, he had been working on the tubes for a year, developing several revisions, and the University of Toronto team felt that the development was too slow to attempt to integrate them into the UTEC.

 Although other firms expressed interest to Kates and Rogers Majestic in using the tubes, issues with acquiring patents prevented him, Rogers Majestic, or the University of Toronto from patenting the tubes anywhere outside Canada until 1955, and the patent application was not accepted in the United States until March 1957, six years after filing.
 By then, research and use of vacuum tubes was heavily waning in the face of the rise of the superior transistor, preventing any re-visitation of Bertie or similar machines.
 Kates went on to a distinguished career in Canadian engineering, but did not return to working on vacuum tubes or computer games.

-Bertie was created only three years after the 1947 invention of the cathode-ray tube amusement device, the earliest known interactive electronic game, and while non-visual games had been developed for research computers such as Alan Turing and Dietrich Prinz's Turochamp chess program for the Ferranti Mark 1 at the University of Manchester, Bertie was the first computer-based game to feature a visual display of any sort.
+Bertie was created only three years after the 1947 invention of the cathode-ray tube amusement device, the earliest known interactive electronic game, and while non-visual games had been developed for research computers such as Alan Turing and Dietrich Prinz's Turochamp chess program for the Ferranti Mark 1 at the University of Manchester and an electro-mechanical game with lightbulb displays, the Nimatron, was shown in 1940, Bertie was potentially the first digital computer-based game to feature a visual display of any sort.
 Bertie is considered under some definitions in contention for the title of the first video game.
 While definitions vary, the prior cathode-ray tube amusement device was a purely analog electrical game, and while Bertie did not feature an electronic screen it did run on a computer.
 Another special-purpose computer-based game, Nimrod, was built in 1951, while the software-based tic-tac-toe game OXO and a draughts program by Christopher Strachey were in 1952 the first computer games to display visuals on an electronic screen rather than light bulbs.